Goldgeek/Goldgeek/README.md

 - 👋 Hi, I’m @Goldgeek
 - 👀 Passionate about Stock, Crypto, and Energy trading
 - 🌱 Currently learning Python for Quant Finance and Data Science
-- 💞️ Open to collaboration on Quant Research and Data Science projects
+- 💞️ Open to collaboration on Quant Research and Data Science/Engineering projects
 - 📫 Reach me at: jeanclaudehouedjissin@gmail.com

 <!---